DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Own.md

 * Toothbrush, Toothpaste, and Floss - Before I learned my gums swell because of my sugar consumption I thought I was brushing my teeth wrong, so I currently have a super soft toothbrush and [toothpaste marketed as gentle.](http://amzn.to/2EwEvja) They appear to make no difference, but I use the floss regularly and it helps
 * [Primal Pit Paste Deodorant](http://amzn.to/2DlXEVq) - Because regular deodorant might be bad for me?
 Need to do research to justify this stuff.
 * [Kleenex with Lotion](http://amzn.to/2CSOoao) - Boxes of these are all over my place, but the extras live here so here's where I'll list them.
 These are the softest and sturdiest tissues I've found, and I blow my nose constantly.
-* Kotex [Tampons,](http://amzn.to/2CSIHt6) [Pads,](http://amzn.to/2DjxAKx) and [Pantiliners](http://amzn.to/2Do2ulh) - Now just for emergencies since I've transfered to the [Diva Cup](http://amzn.to/2zqtBNt).
+* Kotex [Tampons,](http://amzn.to/2CSIHt6) [Pads,](http://amzn.to/2DjxAKx) and [Panty Liners](http://amzn.to/2Do2ulh) - Now just for emergencies since I've transfered to the [Diva Cup](http://amzn.to/2zqtBNt).
 I keep them in a monogrammed little bag that brings me joy, making them pass the KondoMari test.
 * [Toilet Paper](http://amzn.to/2qUxd6N) - The nice kind, because your butt is worth it.
+* Lint Roller - For that last minute in-the-mirror touch.
 * [IKEA FILUR trash can](http://www.ikea.com/us/en/catalog/products/40188340/?query=401.883.40) - The perfect size for sitting next to the toilet with a handy dandy lid to cover up the nasties within.
 A very artistic friend decorated mine beautifully with sharpie, and now this simple household necessity is a tiny beacon of happiness.
 * Coconut Oil Scent Diffuser - Because nobody's bathroom smells good on its own.